Everything about Tibet Trip — A Complete Travel Guide

 Normally, flights to Tibet are quite high-priced, and mostly many people tend to suffer from altitude sickness when flying straight into Lhasa.
 So, it is highly recommended to take a flight via other cities in China or Kathmandu (the only international transit point in Nepal) to get to Lhasa regardless of where you’re coming from.

-Additionally, an alternative way to enter into Tibet is on the Qinghai-Tibet Railway.
+Additionally, an alternative way to enter Tibet is on the Qinghai-Tibet Railway.
 This railway track is the highest railway in the world, with more than 960 km (600 miles) at an elevation of more than 4,000 m (13,123 ft) and almost half of the tracks lie on permafrost.
-The rail journey gets commences from Beijing, the capital of China, taking 40 hours to reach Lhasa.
+The rail journey commences from Beijing, the capital of China, taking 40 hours to reach Lhasa.

-On the straight note, the landscape only begins to amaze from Xining onward, tranquil past high-altitude lakes, vast plains, and mountains.
+On a straight note, the landscape only begins to amaze from Xining onward, tranquil past high-altitude lakes, vast plains, and mountains.
 Train tickets are not so cheap, at around US$280 for a soft sleeper and $200 for a hard sleeper (prices may vary depending on seasons) each way.

 How to Get Around Tibet